Tufin/orca-operator/README.md

 ```

 # Create the Orca CR
-Fill in the Domain,Project & Namespace - The agent will be installed in the supplied Namespace.
+Fill in the Domain, Project & Namespace - The agent will be installed in the provided namespace.
 The controller will watch this CRD and install the Orca agent components (kite, conntrack etc.):
 ```
 kubectl create -f deploy/crds/tufin_v1alpha1_orca_cr.yaml